 Welcome to the Dark Ride Database

 Theme parks are known for a variety of rides, such as rollercoasters, water rides and carousels.
-Another popular type of theme park rides are dark rides.
-These rides consist out of a transportation system that takes riders through a building with a number of scenes.
+One popular type of theme park rides are dark rides.
+These rides consist of a transportation system that takes riders through a building with a number of scenes.
 Dark rides are often highly immersive rides and contain a lot of theming.
-The purpose of this website is to create an overview of all dark rides and collect as much information as possible about these rides.
-Think of the ride systems, theming, manufacturers and much more.
-Along with the dark rides, this website also collects information about semi-dark rides.
-These are transportation systems that are in the open air, but also contain an enclosed building with scenes at one point in the ride.
-The website also collects a third category of rides that we dubbed ‘show rides’.
-These are rides like madhouses, simulators, interactive theatres, and flying theatres and 3D films.
+The purpose of this website is to create an overview of all dark rides in the world, and collect as much information as possible about these rides.
+In doing so, we try to share information on ride systems, animatronics, theming, design and technical installations, as well as information of the manufacturers of all these elements.

 Besides creating the overview of the rides, this website is also dedicated to publishing news items and specials about rides and/or manufacturers.
 When we opened our website on 1 April 2020, we only focussed on existing rides in Europe, as part of Phase I of our website.
 Since then two new phases have been launched: “The Americas” on 1 October 2020 and “The rest of the world” on our first anniversary.
 Since 1 April 2022, our second anniversary, the database also includes an ‘archive’ with dark rides and show rides that don’t exist any longer.
+Our latest expansion to date came in February 2023, when we added manufacturer pages.

 The definition of a dark ride is a ride that contains a transportation system that takes its riders through a building where a variety of scenes are displayed.
 A dark ride is (almost) completely enclosed.
 The station may be located outside of the building (for example: It’s A Small World in Disneyland Paris, France), but no ride elements should take place outside.
 If a bigger part of the ride or specific elements take place outside of the dark ride building, the ride will be categorized as a semi-dark ride.
 Small exception to this rule are balconies, that are often found on ghost trains.
 The balcony is usually out in the open, but small and usually contains no elements.
 These rides will still categorize as a dark ride.
 Some non-ghost train dark rides may also feature a small outdoor section and still qualify as a dark ride.

-Dark rides are divided in seven types:
+(Semi) dark rides are divided in seven types:

-1.1 Car Ride
+1.1 Car ride

-1.2 Train Ride
+1.2 Train ride

 When the transport system consists out of a combination of more than two cars, the ride classifies as a train ride.
 It is not necessary for the cars to look like a train, as long as the cars are attached to each other.